 Starting in Developer Edition, you can access the license manager at Administration > Configuration > License Manager.
+If you're using Community Edition, see the "Retrieving the Server ID" section below.

 You can use the license manager to retrieve your server ID (required for obtaining a license key) and configure your SonarSource-provided license key.